 Finally export functionality to the rest of the game engine.

-export {has, get, set, loadDecodeParse, unload, pushPromise, waitOnPromises}
+export {has, get, set, loadRequested, incRef, loadDecodeParse, unload, pushPromise, waitOnPromises}

 Notice that although the storage specific functionalities—query, get, and set—are well-defined, resource_map is actually not capable of loading any specific resources.
 This module is designed to be utilized by resource type specific modules where the decoding and parsing functions can be properly defined.
 In the next sub-section, a text-resource loader is defined to demonstrate this idea.